-A drawback of the method proposed, and of the ensemble methods in general, is the large amount of memory required to maintain the classifiers.
+A drawback of the method proposed, and of the ensemble methods, in general, is the large amount of memory required to maintain the classifiers.
 In our case, the size of the ensemble increases as the number of clusters and the number of nodes of the network increase.
-Thus we could ask if it it possible to discard some of the predictors generated and still obtain comparable accuracy.
+Thus, we could ask if it is possible to discard some of the predictors generated and still obtain comparable accuracy.
 This approach is well known in the literature and it is called pruning [24] or thinning [3] the ensemble.
 Pruning the ensemble requires a strategy to choose the classifiers to remove.
 There is a general agreement that the predictors forming the ensemble have to be both diverse and accurate.
-A pruning policy thus identifies the most similar classifiers and removes them.
+A pruning policy, thus, identifies the most similar classifiers and removes them.
 The concept of similarity in this context plays a central role.
-In the Machine Learning community diversity means that the predictors have to make independent classification errors, i.e. they disagree with each other.
+In the Machine Learning community, diversity means that the predictors have to make independent classification errors, i.e., they disagree with each other.
 A disagreement measure used in [24] is, for example, the κ statistics [1].
-In the Genetic Programming community the concept of diversity is perceived in a different way [7, 9].
-In particular it reflects the structural diversity of the genetic programs in a generation [14].
-In this paper we adopt different diversity measures to choose the trees to prune.
-In the experimental results we compare them and we show that the ensemble can be quite substantially pruned without increasing misclassification errors; indeed, up to 30% of pruning, ensemble accuracy increases.
+In the GP community, the concept of diversity is perceived in a different way [7], [9].
+In particular, it reflects the structural diversity of the genetic programs in a generation [14].
+In this paper, we adopt different diversity measures to choose the trees to prune.
+In the experimental results, we compare them and we show that the ensemble can be quite substantially pruned without increasing misclassification errors; indeed, up to 30% of pruning, ensemble accuracy increases.

-The first two diversity measures used are the pairwise distance between two trees (denoted pairwise), and the distance of a tree from the empty tree (denoted origin), introduced in subsection 3.2.
+The first two diversity measures used are the pairwise distance between two trees (denoted pairwise), and the distance of a tree from the empty tree (denoted origin), introduced in Section III-B.

-If h_i and h_j give identical classifications, all non-zero counts will appear along the diagonal.
+If h_i and h_j give identical classifications, all nonzero counts will appear along the diagonal.
 If h_i and h_j are very different, then there should be a large number of counts off the diagonal.

-Let
+Let be the probability that two classifiers agree, where N is the size of the training set and $|\mathcal{Y}|$ is the number of different classes.
+Also, let